 SQL Diagnostic Manager allows multiple simultaneous status indicators for each individual database, very similar to what you see in Microsoft SQL Server Management Studio.
 You can see the status of a database in the Servers tree by expanding the associated Server tree.
-The status displayed matches what is shown in Microsoft SQL Server Management Studio in all cases where Management Studio displays a status.
+The status displayed matches what is shown in Microsoft SQL Server Management Studio displays a status.